Uncover a Multi-Generational Legacy

 The San Diego Coaster Company

-Unfortunately, the roller coaster was still not up to operating standards.
-So in 1989, the developer of the new Belmont Park retail specialty center contacted the Santa Cruz Seaside Company, responsible for the Santa Cruz Beach Boardwalk, to see if they had interest in restoring and operating the Giant Dipper.
+Unfortunately, The Giant Dipper was still not up to operating standards.
+So in 1989, the developer of the new Belmont Park retail center contacted the Santa Cruz Seaside Company, responsible for the boardwalk of the same name, to see if they had interest in restoring and operating the coaster.

 Learn more